maryanne-njeri/landig-page/README.md

 - [X] The project design
 - [X] The page is published/deployed to gh-pages
 - [X] The page is published/deployed to gh-pages

+# Project setup instructions

+- To use this project,
+- You need to clone this repository to your local computer,
+- In your terminal, navigate to the directory you cloned the this project,
+- Find the index.html, and load it in the browser.

+- The CSS, Js and Images are all located in the asset directory within the project